 How Targeted TV Advertising holds the key to meeting the evolving demands of advertisers as both technology and media consumption patterns change.

 For advertisers, knowledge is much more than power.
-Having detailed information about audiences, as well as being able to target them specifically has become the essence of modern advertising.
+Having detailed information about audiences and being able to target them specifically has become the essence of modern advertising.

-This provides an enormous opportunity for TV broadcasters and operators, who have both the direct access to a wealth of information over their users, and the ability to support precise audience segmentation, - a highly-attractive capability for advertisers, which also appeals to many companies new to TV advertising, especially at the local level.
+This provides an enormous opportunity for TV broadcasters and operators, who have both direct access to a wealth of information over their users and the ability to support precise audience segmentation - a highly attractive capability for advertisers, which also appeals to many companies new to TV advertising, especially at the local level.

-Recently, many ad budgets have started to shift back from digital-only platforms such as social media and search engines to video advertising, as the forthcoming end of third party cookies dramatically blunts traditional online effectiveness.
-It has been estimated by IDATE that the global addressable TV advertising market will total €11.4bn by 2024 and is currently growing at 40% per year.
+Recently, many ad budgets have started to shift back from digital-only platforms such as social media and search engines to video advertising, as the forthcoming end of third-party cookies dramatically blunts traditional online effectiveness.
+IDATE has estimated that the global addressable TV advertising market will total €11.4bn by 2024 and is currently growing at 40% per year.

 This results in an increased demand for advanced advertising capabilities on TV.
 But as the technology progresses, advertisers’ needs have become more complex and demanding.
-It is not enough to simply offer TV advertising anymore and there are higher expectations and performance criteria to be met.
+It is not enough to simply offer TV advertising anymore; higher expectations and performance criteria are needed to be met.

-Second, they want increasingly granular audiences to help in the goal of increasing user activation.
-In practice, they may well target more than one segment at a time, depending on the size of the individual audience, but they need that initial data to be able to achieve that level of granularity.
-As such, as an operator, you need to be able to offer household-level segmentation based on explicit and implicit viewer profiles generated from usage, your own first party data, and privacy-compliant third party sources.
+Second, they want increasingly granular audiences to help with the goal of increasing user activation.
+In practice, they may well target more than one segment at a time, depending on the size of the individual audience.
+Still, they need that initial data to be able to achieve that level of granularity.
+As such, as an operator, you need to be able to offer household-level segmentation based on explicit and implicit viewer profiles generated from usage, your own first-party data, and privacy-compliant third-party sources.

-From the operator perspective, there are several tools that can be used to refine this.
-AI can analyze first party data sets, using pattern recognition capabilities to process large amounts of viewing data and to extrapolate significant life events.
-This can create segments for households such as new parents, recently retired etc. There is also increasing interest in semantic and contextual advertising, where metadata regarding the surrounding programming is analyzed to identify slots that are influenced by the content being shown (for instance, marrying an ad for exotic holidays to an ad break in a drama where characters have just arrived in the Caribbean).
+From the operator's perspective, several tools can be used to refine this.
+AI can analyze first-party data sets, using pattern recognition capabilities to process large amounts of viewing data and to extrapolate significant life events.
+This can create segments for households such as new parents, recently retired, etc. There is also increasing interest in semantic and contextual advertising, where metadata regarding the surrounding programming is analyzed to identify slots that are influenced by the content being shown (for instance, marrying an ad for exotic holidays to an ad break in a drama where characters have just arrived in the Caribbean).

-Third, they want increased flexibility for several aspects: Acknowledging that an increasing proportion of television is being watched in a non-linear fashion, Time-Shift TV is a growing trend across all viewing platforms, and advertisers are therefore very interested in the valuable inventory available via TSV content.
-This inventory should be kept live and available, and offered in the same way that linear television advertising is offered.
-In addition, as television is a part of a larger pool of communication channels used by advertisers, there is a growing interest in techniques that enable advertisers to re-target viewers in the digital spaces beyond television, i.e. TV 2 Digital.
+Third, they want increased flexibility for several aspects: Acknowledging that an increasing proportion of television is being watched in a non-linear fashion, Time-Shift TV is a growing trend across all viewing platforms, and advertisers are, therefore, very interested in the valuable inventory available via TSV content.
+This inventory should be kept live, available, and offered in the same way that linear television advertising offers.
+In addition, as television is part of a larger pool of communication channels used by advertisers, there is a growing interest in techniques that enable advertisers to re-target viewers in the digital spaces beyond television, i.e., TV 2 Digital.